comfortliner/git_playground/README.md

 I use this repo to learn using github!

-change something to force a semantic-release test....
+change something to force a semantic-release test...

 I have put a documentation of my thoughts in the [wiki](https://github.com/comfortliner/git_playground/wiki).